 - Penlink is ready to go; it has a consent; appeals have been dealt with; the land has been purchased

-- AT’s latest design and construct cost is around $359m ((including work to link with NZTA’s SH1 network)
+- There is a strong business case with a very positive cost benefit: BCR of 2.9 for a four lane version.
+Auckland Transport’s latest design and construction cost is around $359m ((including work to link with NZTA’s SH1 network)

 The Auckland Business Chamber

 One of the Chamber’s main roles is to provide and deliver the best platform for business to operate from.
 That’s why we have launched the Penlink Project - a campaign supported by those living and doing business in the Whangaparaoa Peninsula, Hibiscus Coast and North Shore.

 Building this four lane link with the motorway will:

 - elp unlock crippling congestion to both people and businesses on the Peninsula and Hibiscus Coast

 - deliver improved accessibility, greater productivity and increased quality of life that people on the Hibiscus Coast and North Shore deserve.